 The Group aims to mitigate lending risk by its careful and continuous debtor portfolio monitoring process and by requiring bank guarantees and collateral.
-In addition, the Group regularly follows up information about the main debtors in the market.
+The group also requires deposits from tenants that are held until the tenancy ends.

-Concentrations of credit risk, with respect to trade accounts receivable, are limited due to the large number of customers.
+Concentrations of credit risk, with respect to trade accounts receivable, are limited due to the relative immateriality of the balance mainly due to the downsizing of the group's crystal business in Ajka.